Generating Career Ideas

 Tools for self-awareness

-Personality based assessments: We provide access to the Myers-Briggs Type Indicator (MBTI) and the DISC behavioural assessment tools a greatly reduced costs to commercially delivered support.
+We provide access to the Myers-Briggs Type Indicator (MBTI) and the DISC behavioural assessment tools for a small fee.
 Full details are included in our briefing on Services for Alumni.
 Current matriculated students and research staff may also secure a free referral onto these programmes following discussion with a career adviser.
-Note: due to Covid-19 we are not currently offering group MBTI sessions.

 See a careers adviser